 Portland Community College

 Mark Mitsui became president of Portland Community College in September 2016.
 Prior, he served as deputy assistant secretary for community colleges at the U.S. Department of Education.
 He currently leads Oregon’s largest higher education institution and is focused on equitable student success.
-He also serves on the We Are Still In Leaders Circle; as a commissioner on the Northwest Commission of Colleges and Universities and the board of the American Council on Education.
+He also serves on the Leadership Circle of America Is All In; as a commissioner on the Northwest Commission of Colleges and Universities and the board of the American Council on Education.
 Before DC, he served as president of North Seattle College where he was the founding chair for Asian Pacific Islander Association of Colleges and Universities.
-Before this, he served as vice president of student services at South Seattle College.
-Mitsui holds a B.S. in physical education from Western Washington University, and an M.A. in education from the University of Washington.
+Before this, he served as president of North Seattle College.
+Mitsui holds a B.A. in physical education from Western Washington University, and an M.Ed. in educational leadership and policy studies from the University of Washington.

 Oregon Higher Education Coordinating Commission